-And then in the "Arrival" DLC, Dr. Amanda Kenson helps Shepard after (s)he busts her out, until she pulls a Face-Heel Turn and reveals she's been indoctrinated by a Reaper artifact.
+And then in the "Arrival" DLC, Dr. Amanda Kenson helps Shepard after they bust her out, until she pulls a Face-Heel Turn and reveals she's been indoctrinated by a Reaper artifact.

 Continuing the tradition, Shepard's former CO David Anderson is a party member during the introduction of Mass Effect 3.
 Fortunately, he remains an important NPC who survives all the way to the end of the game while leading the anti-Reaper resistance on Earth.